This post is also available in: Français (French)

 If you want to see all the tweets sent by an account, retweets included, you just need to type this: from:@jk_rowling.

 There are mandatory details anyone who wants to join Twitter must follow.
 We need an email to link our Twitter account to.
 We have to include a name and a unique Twitter username to our account.
 Then, it’s suggested to follow some accounts (what are we on Twitter for, right?).

-Apart from the details that are required to join the social network, there are statistics and data to easily analyse a Twitter profile:
+Apart from the details that are required to join the social network, there are statistics and data to easily analyze a Twitter profile:

 - The blue mark: also known as the Twitter verification symbol.
 If we search for J.K Rowling in the Twitter search option we may come up with a lot of results.
 However, we know @jk_rowling is the good one because it has a verification mark.

 - Description: It gives an idea of the content or the interest the user has.
 We could also say that it gives a glimpse of the personality of the person behind the account.
 In the case of J.K.
 Rowling she points out that she’s a writer and that she also goes by the name of Robert Galbraith (which is her pseudonym).